patterns >

 If you are using Malabrigo Merino Worsted, you should be able to make all three accessories with a total of 3 skeins, one in each color, if you use a different MC for each as in the sample photographs.

-Techniques & Skills Used: knit/purl, decreasing, knitting in the round; this pattern includes written instructions, as well as a chart for the plaid; a video tutorial is provided for the non-stranded plaid technique.
+Techniques & Skills Used: knit/purl, cable CO, decreasing, knitting in the round; this pattern includes written instructions, as well as a chart for the plaid; a video tutorial is provided for the non-stranded plaid technique.

-Size S/M (M/L): 17.5 (20)” circumference, unstretched; knit in a soft and unstructured yarn, this hat will easily fit approximately 20-22 (22-24)” head circumference; size M/L shown on 22” head.
+Size: S/M (M/L); 17.5 (20)” circumference, unstretched; knit in a soft and unstructured yarn, this hat will easily fit approximately 20-22 (22-24)” head circumference; size M/L shown on 22” head.

-Yarn: Malabrigo Merino Worsted (100% Merino; 210 yards/100g); 1 skein each MC, CC1, and CC2.
+Yarn: Malabrigo Merino Worsted (100% Merino; 210 yards/192m/100g); 1 skein each MC, CC1, and CC2.
 Shown in MC Cadmium, CC1 Hollyhock and CC2 Tortuga; the sample used approximately 105 (115), 20 and 20 yards respectively.
 A soft and lofty yarn is recommended for stretch and slouchiness.

-Other Materials: US 9 (5.5mm) 16” circular needle and dpns, or 32”circular needle if using Magic Loop, or size to match gauge; Stitch markers (1); Size I/9 (5.5mm) crochet hook; Yarn needle.
+Other Materials: US 9 (5.5mm) 16” circular needle and dpns, or 32” circular needle if using Magic Loop, or size to match gauge; Stitch marker (1); Size I/9 (5.5mm) crochet hook; Yarn needle.

 Gauge: 16 st and 24 rows/4” in stockinette stitch; 16 st and 32 rows/4” in garter stitch, after blocking.
 One plaid repeat of 10 st and 12 rows is 2.5” wide and 2” tall.